Billene Seyoum

-Billene Seyoum Woldeyes (Amharic: ቢለኔ ሥዩም ወልደየስ; born 1982) is an Ethiopian politician, poet, author and feminist who is serving as the Foreign Press Secretary for the Office of Prime Minister of Ethiopia since 2018.
+Billene Seyoum Woldeyes (Amharic: ቢለኔ ሥዩም ወልደየስ; born 1982) is an Ethiopian politician, poet and author who is serving as the Foreign Press Secretary for the Office of Prime Minister of Ethiopia since 5 November 2018.
 Billene speaks as the prime minister's foreign spokesperson in English.

 Early life

 Billene was born in Addis Ababa, Ethiopia.
 She is the last born among three and has two brothers.
 She moved to Harare, Zimbabwe at a young age before moving to Canada and then back to Ethiopia.

 In her book, Billene writes about this multinational upbringing, "I have spent half of my life outside of my birth country Ethiopia.
 Nevertheless, some norms of Ethiopiawinet (Ethiopianess) injected in me through socialization have sustained themselves throughout the years."

 Education

 Upon finishing high school in Harare, Billene completed two years of college in Marketing Management at the Addis Ababa University, College of Commerce.
 She studied International Relations at the University of British Columbia, Vancouver from 2004 to 2008.
-Billene went on to obtain an MA in Gender and Peace building from Universidad para la Paz and later another MA in Peace, Security, Development and International Conflict Transformation at the University of Innsbruck, Austria.
+Billene went on to obtain an MA in Gender and Peacebuilding from the University for Peace and later another MA in Peace, Security, Development and International Conflict Transformation at the University of Innsbruck, Austria.